instructure/instructure-ui/packages/ui-icons/README.md

 - Copy the new icon files in the `/svg/Solid` and `/svg/Line` directories.

-- Run `yarn export:icons` from the repository root directory to generate the SVG files.
+- Run `yarn export-icons` from the repository root directory to generate the SVG files.

 - Run `yarn && yarn bootstrap`.